NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Has three grabbable frames at the startup
     - Made strong
 - 8B(A)
-    - Does the same damage as 6A (29, from 22)
+    - Changed to be 26 damage (from 29, vanilla 22)
-    - Is hard knockdown to match 6A
+    - Is an untechable bounce
 - 8A is grabbable the entire move
 - 8A(A) is grabbable the entire move
 - 8AA(A) is grabbable the entire move
+- 8AX added
 - JB
     - Does 10 damage (from 16) and 10 block damage (from 16) but has the same guard stun
     - Hitbox removed from head and butt